Torture claims cast shadow over Sri Lanka's Commonwealth summit

-COLOMBO Allegations of abuses against ethnic minority Tamils in Sri Lanka four years after the army won a civil war against separatist rebels have put pressure on the government as it prepares to host a Commonwealth summit.
+COLOMBO Allegations that ethnic minority Tamils in Sri Lanka are being subjected to abuses four years after the army won a civil war against separatist rebels have put pressure on the government as it prepares to host a Commonwealth summit.

-Canadian Prime Minister Stephen Harper said weeks ago he was skipping the meeting because of concern about human rights and his Indian counterpart, Manmohan Singh, has also pulled out.
+Canadian Prime Minister Stephen Harper said weeks ago he was skipping the meeting because of concern about a deterioration in human rights and his Indian counterpart, Manmohan Singh, has also pulled out.

 British Prime Minister David Cameron says he will ask "serious questions" and demand an investigation into allegations of war crimes.

-Separatist Tamil rebels battled government forces for 26 years until an army offensive crushed them in 2009.
+Separatist rebels from the minority Tamil community battled government forces for 26 years, beginning in 1983, until they were finally crushed in a big army offensive in 2009.

-A U.N. panel has said thousands of mainly Tamil civilians died in the offensive.
-Both sides had committed atrocities, but army shelling killed most of the victims, it concluded.
+A U.N. panel concluded that thousands of civilians, most of them Tamils, died in the final offensive.
+It concluded that atrocities were committed by both sides, but that most of the victims were killed by army shelling.

 The government says Sri Lanka is on the path to reconciliation, helped by fast economic growth.

-President Mahinda Rajapaksa, speaking at the Commonwealth Business Forum launch on Tuesday, chided developed countries.

-"For genuine and credible partnerships to be established for wealth creation, the more advanced nations need to be sensitive to the issues of the lesser-developed nations, and must be honestly supportive of promoting trade with emerging nations," Rajapaksa said.

-However, complaints of rights abuses, such as those recently aired in a forum organized by Human Rights Watch, have raised concern about whether Sri Lanka is really on a path to peace.
+But complaints of rights abuses, such as those recently aired in a forum organised by Human Rights Watch, have raised concern about the peace.

 Two ethnic Tamils, speaking from Britain where they are seeking asylum, told reporters last month they had been detained by security forces, repeatedly raped and beaten in what rights groups say is a pattern of intimidation.

-One said he was picked up on the street last year.
-During five days in detention, men beat him with a plastic pipe and repeatedly inserted a metal rod into his rectum, he said.
+One of them said he was stopped on the street and pushed into a van last year.
+During five days in detention, a group of men beat him with a plastic pipe and repeatedly inserted a metal rod into his rectum, he said.

 "I had no choice, I couldn't stand the torture so I admitted to the allegation I was in the LTTE," the man said, referring to the now disbanded Liberation Tigers of Tamil Elam (LTTE) rebels.

-Human Rights Watch investigator Charu Lata Hogg said evidence of rape had been detected by doctors, but that this was rarely included in asylum applications because of stigma.
+Human Rights Watch investigator Charu Lata Hogg said evidence of rape had been detected by doctors, but rarely included in asylum applications because of stigma.
 She said she had documented 75 cases.

 "ZERO TOLERANCE"

-Rajapaksa's government dismisses such accusations, which it says amount to a campaign by rebel sympathizers to tarnish its image and detract from the November 15-17 Commonwealth meeting.
+Sri Lankan President Mahinda Rajapaksa's government dismisses such accusations which it says amount to a campaign by rebel sympathisers to tarnish its image and detract from the November 15-17 Commonwealth meeting.

-The 53-member Commonwealth, made up mostly of former British colonies, holds a summit every two years.
-It has little power, but wields some influence in mediating disputes between members.
+The 53-member Commonwealth, made up mostly of former British colonies, holds a head of government meeting every two years.
+It has little decision-making power, but has some influence in mediating disputes between members.

 "Sri Lanka has zero tolerance on torture," said military spokesman Ruwan Wanigasooriya.